jsonsor/jsonsor/README.md

 minimal latency.
 Ready to handle huge volumes of JSON data or very intensive stream of JSON events.

+Speed references: gzipped 1.5 GB of raw NDJSON data reconciled in 8 seconds on a single CPU (M1 Pro).
+Multithreaded version processes the volume in 1 second on 8 cores (M1 Pro).

 ## Architecture

 See [jsonsor.arch](./jsonsor.arch)